 Geometry Problems, Online Education

-In the diagram below, given a quadrilateral ABCD of area S. E, F, G, and H are the centroids of the triangles ABC, BCD, ACD, and ABD respectively.
-S1 is the area of the quadrilateral EFGH.
-Prove that (1) EF, FG, GH, and EH are parallel to AD, AB, BC, and CD respectively; (2) S = 9S1.
-View or post a solution.
+Consider the diagram below, which displays a quadrilateral ABCD of area S. The triangles ABC, BCD, ACD, and ABD have centroids E, F, G, and H respectively.
+Let S1 be the area of the quadrilateral EFGH.
+It can be proven that (1) EF, FG, GH, and EH are parallel to AD, AB, BC, and CD respectively, and (2) S = 9S1.

 .